aurelia/site-generator/lib/app/docs/api/binding/index.md

 * `createOverrideContext(bindingContext: any, parentOverrideContext?: OverrideContext): OverrideContext` - Creates an overrideContext object with the supplied bindingContext and optional parent overrideContext.
-  * `bindingContext:any` - No description available.
+  * `bindingContext: any` - No description available.
-  * `parentOverrideContext?:OverrideContext` - No description available.
+  * `parentOverrideContext?: OverrideContext` - No description available.

 * `createScopeForTest(bindingContext: any, parentBindingContext?: any): Scope` - Creates a scope object for testing purposes.
-  * `bindingContext:any` - No description available.
+  * `bindingContext: any` - No description available.
-  * `parentBindingContext?:any` - No description available.
+  * `parentBindingContext?: any` - No description available.

 * `declarePropertyDependencies(ctor: any, propertyName: string, dependencies: string): void` - Declares a property&#x27;s dependencies.
-  * `ctor:any` - No description available.
+  * `ctor: any` - No description available.
-  * `propertyName:string` - No description available.
+  * `propertyName: string` - No description available.
-  * `dependencies:string` - No description available.
+  * `dependencies: string` - No description available.

 * `enqueueBindingConnect(binding: Binding): void` - Internal API that adds a binding to the connect queue.
-  * `binding:Binding` - No description available.
+  * `binding: Binding` - No description available.

 * `getChangeRecords(): any` - An internal API used by Aurelia&#x27;s array observation components.

 * `hasDeclaredDependencies(descriptor: PropertyDescriptor): boolean` - Returns whether a property&#x27;s dependencies have been declared.
-  * `descriptor:PropertyDescriptor` - No description available.
+  * `descriptor: PropertyDescriptor` - No description available.

 * `mergeSplice(splices: any, index: number, removed: any, addedCount: number): any` - An internal API used by Aurelia&#x27;s array observation components.
-  * `splices:any` - No description available.
+  * `splices: any` - No description available.
-  * `index:number` - No description available.
+  * `index: number` - No description available.
-  * `removed:any` - No description available.
+  * `removed: any` - No description available.
-  * `addedCount:number` - No description available.
+  * `addedCount: number` - No description available.

 * `observable(targetOrConfig?: Object, key?: any, descriptor?: any): any` - Decorator: Specifies that a property is observable.
-  * `targetOrConfig?:Object` - The name of the property, or a configuration object.
+  * `targetOrConfig?: Object` - The name of the property, or a configuration object.

-  * `key?:any` - No description available.
+  * `key?: any` - No description available.
-  * `descriptor?:any` - No description available.
+  * `descriptor?: any` - No description available.

 * `subscriberCollection(): any` - Decorator: Adds efficient subscription management methods to the decorated class&#x27;s prototype.

 * `valueConverter(name: string): any` - Decorator: Indicates that the decorated class is a value converter.
-  * `name:string` - The name of the value converter.
+  * `name: string` - The name of the value converter.